azvoleff/so-simple-theme/_posts/2014-04-16-preprocessing-imagery-with-teamlucc.md

 (CDR)](http://landsat.usgs.gov/CDR_LSR.php) archive.
 The `teamlucc` package supports a number of common preprocessing steps, including:

-* Conversion of HDF format CDR files to ENVI format
+* Conversion of CDR files to any GDAL supported file format
 * Cropping Landsat tiles to a given area of interest (AOI)
-* Mosaicing and cropping of DEM tiles (such as ASTER or SRTM) to a given AOI or Landsat path/row
+* Mosaicking and cropping of DEM tiles (such as ASTER or SRTM) to a given AOI or Landsat path/row
 * Topographic correction of CDR scenes

 ## Getting started